sarumaj/edu-taschenrechner/README.md

 - `^I get following result: "([^"]*)"$`

 The [BDT feature file example.feature](go-test/features/example.feature) defines few test scenarios making use of the aforementioned feature steps.

+## Questionary

+Analyze this project and answer following questions:

+1. Testing
+   1. How do the unit tests work?
+   2. What advantages does BDT bring about?
+How is BDT set up for this project?
+   3. How to increase test coverage, without increasing maintenance effort and code complexity?
+2. Data Models
+   1. What are linked lists or trees?
+How is a linked tree used for parsing in this project?
+   2. What are interfaces and what are they good for?
+How are they used in this project?
+   3. Where do we use generics?
+3. Design Patterns and Coding Style
+   1. Find and explain: Return Early Pattern.
+   2. Find and explain: Method Chaining.
+   3. Find and explain: Object Abstraction and Object Oriented Programming (OOP).
+   4. Find and explain: Dependency/Configuration Injection.
+4. Logic
+   1. How does the lexical parser work?
+What does a tokenizer do?
+   2. What does the cursor do?
+How does it work?
+   3. What is the memory cell for?
+How does it work?
+5. UI and Deployment
+   1. Hos is the UI set up?
+   2. How to compile the project?
+6. Documentation
+   1. How to document a function?
+A custom type?
+   2. How to publish code documentation?